 In nutshell – how does this all work?

 In TestLink there is an export feature that allows you to export your test case data as XML.
-We can transform this data in to a format that can be directly put in in to the Testlab.
-When custom fields have been used in Testlink, the tool needs to be instructed how the custom fields are mapped in to Testlab fields.
-After the definition, a click of a button transform the data in to desired format.
+We can transform this data into a format that can be directly put into the Testlab.
+When custom fields have been used in Testlink, the tool needs to be instructed how the custom fields are mapped into Testlab fields.
+After the definition, a click of a button transforms the data into the desired format.

 The migration has five distinct steps:

-The techical part behind these steps is pretty straightforward.
+The technical part behind these steps is pretty straightforward.
 Once you know how you want to migrate the data, the export-import will be just a few clicks for you.

-*) Meliora reserves rights to decline of the free service on cases where making the transformation would engage Meliora with exeptional workload.
-This could happen if you would have huge amount of projects to be migrated.
+*) Meliora reserves rights to decline the free service on cases where making the transformation would engage Meliora with the exceptional workload.
+This could happen if you would have a huge amount of projects to be migrated.

 What do I need to do before the migration?